TheoLvs/beth/README.md

 - [x] ``HumanPlayer`` to play chess in Jupyter notebook
 - [x] ``RandomPlayer`` the most simple bot to easily test out new ideas and debug
 - [ ] Read PGN files and load into ML algorithms
-- [ ] Measure ELO of an algorithm, or any metric of performance
+- [ ] Measure ELO of an algorithm/AI, or any consistant metric of performance
+- [ ] Saving game as gif or video

 ### Model utils
 - [ ] Monitor algorithm performance using Comet.ml / tensorboard
 - [ ] Saving algorithm weights to be reused
 - [ ] Visualize probabilities to see best moves and if training worked
+- [ ] Transform game object into 3D tensor (2D dimension + one hot encoding of pieces positions)

 ### Algorithms & approaches
 - [ ] AlphaGo approach: value function and policy function evaluation using Reinforcement Learning & MCTS